Family members are the best companions on the path to well-being. As a family member, you may have an important role in your loved one's recovery.

 For more information, please contact us.

 VAC also provides support for a range of mental health services available to family members through the VAC Assistance Service.
-Veterans, former RCMP members, their families and caregivers can access mental health services at no cost 24 hours a day, 365 days a year by calling 1-800-268-7708.
+Veterans, former RCMP members, their families and caregivers can speak to a mental health professional 24 hours a day, 365 days a year by calling 1-800-268-7708.

 Operational Stress Injury Resource